Abdoulaye Diakité

 Abdoulaye Diakité (December 15, 1950 – January 8, 2018) was an influential djembe master drummer and teacher from Tambacounda, Senegal.
 He was the lead djembe player of the National Ballet of Senegal for 18 years before emigrating to the United States.

 Early life

-Born in Tambacounda in 1950, Diakité was a member of the Bamana ethnic group from Mali.
+Born in Tambacounda in 1950, Diakité was a member of the Bamana (Bambara) ethnic group, a Mandé group centred in present-day Mali, with significant populations residing in neighboring West African countries.

-The Bamana are a tribe of the Malinke (mainly in Mali and Senegal) that resisted modernization and Christian missionary efforts.

 Diakité began drumming at the age of seven.
 Throughout his youth, Diakité was known for his natural ability on the djembe drum.
 For many years, he studied with his teacher Suncaru Jara in Tambacounda.
 Jara's teacher was Chebleni Traore whose teacher was Numuni Traore, the first master drummer to take the djembe out of Bamana secrecy, igniting its diaspora.

 At age 16, Diakité played at a festival in Tambacounda that would dramatically change his life.
 The National Ballet of Senegal was looking for a djembe player who sounded like the djembefola (djembe player) Dugufana Tarawele.
 There, they discovered Diakité.